sensedeep/dynamodb-onetable/README.md

 The `map` property can be used to set an alternate or shorter attribute name when storing in the database.
 The map value may be a simple string that will be used as the actual attribute name.

 Alternatively, the map value can be a pair of the form: 'obj.name', where the attribute value will be stored in an object attribute named "obj" with the given name `name`.
 Such two-level mappings may be used to map multiple properties to a single table attribute.
 This is helpful for the design pattern where GSIs project keys plus a single 'data' field and have multiple models map relevant attributes into the projected 'data' attribute.
 OneTable will automatically pack and unpack attribute values into the mapped attribute.
+Note: APIs that write to a mapped attribute must provide all the properties that map to that attribute on the API call.
+Otherwise an incomplete attribute would be written to the table.

 The `transform` property is used to format data prior to writing into the database and parse it when reading back.
 This can be useful to convert to alternate data representations in your table.
 The transform signature is: